Semantically correct website logos

 2. Our Secondary page titles shouldn't be H2's, they should be H1's.

-After researching a little bit I eventually found this video by Google on YouTube.
+After researching a little bit I eventually found this .
 The video basically says to use alt, not css, so thats what we started doing.

 H1 w/ Image in the markup